raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Once a DSO session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
-When sent by a server, it resets a session's keepalive timer, and unilaterally informs the client of the new Session Timer values to use from this point forward in this session.
+When sent by a server, it resets a DSO session's keepalive timer, and unilaterally informs the client of the new Session Timer values to use from this point forward in this DSO session.

-It is not required that the Keepalive TLV be used in every session.
+It is not required that the Keepalive TLV be used in every DSO session.
 While many DNS Stateful operations will be used in conjunction with a long-lived session state, not all DNS Stateful operations require long-lived session state,